 Here’s a screenshot of the steps you go through as a member of this place.
 I marked down (in red) my personal notes and summaries of each area:

 So you can see why based on those notes alone, I was very disappointed with the program, but now let me explain the members area screenshot in a bit more detail and how they start you off and what you end up learning:

--Then the next step FORCES you to schedule a call with a coach.
-Not doing so means you can’t unlock the other training…
+2) Then the next step FORCES you to schedule a call with a coach.
+Not doing so means you can’t unlock the other training.

--Then as you keep going through this, they start pitching this water system, coolant thing and give you some sort of compensation plan.
-What I though was going to be training on how to be an affiliate turned into some kind of sales pitch for a system I had no interest in and they start talking about how it can cost $1,000’s but you can make a lot, so on and so forth.
+6) Then as you keep going through this, they start pitching this water system, coolant thing and give you some sort of compensation plan.
+What I though was going to be training on how to be an affiliate marketer turned into some kind of sales pitch for a system I had no interest in and they started talking about how it can cost $1,000’s but you can make a lot, so on and so forth.
 The type of stuff being pitched at this point in the GAZ sales funnel was entering into a realm of high ticket systems and I stay away from those…

-8) And finally, after all of that nonsense is done with, THEN and only then do you get training, and that training is a series of lessons on “everything” Facebook related, ads, fan pages, ect… and that’s basically the site fr you.
+8) And finally, after all of that nonsense is done with, THEN and only then do you get training, and that training is a series of lessons on “everything” Facebook related, ads, fan pages, ect… and that’s basically the program for you.

-I feel like I literally just paid GAZ $99 to hear about more opportunities basically…
+In short, I feel like I literally just paid GAZ $99 to hear about more opportunities basically.

 The problem though is that with a lack of training, the focus on promoting them and that water system, this program quickly becomes one of those systems I have warned people to stay away from because they don’t really teach you much.